Overlay

 Which UK city is most affordable* for students?

-*Affordability is calculated by dividing students’ average monthly accommodation, activities and item costs by their average monthly income.
+*Affordability is calculated by dividing students’ average monthly accommodation, activities and item costs by their average monthly income (excluding student loans).

-How are students spending their money in 2023?
+How are students spending and budgeting in 2024?

 Income